ilabcode/pyhgf/docs/source/notebooks/1-Binary_HGF.md

 ### The 3-levels binary Hierarchical Gaussian Filter
 #### Create the model
-Here, we create a new :py:`ghgf.model.HGF` instance, setting the number of levels to `3`.
+Here, we create a new :py:`pyhgf.model.HGF` instance, setting the number of levels to `3`.
 Note that we are extending the size of the dictionaries accordingly.

 ```{code-cell} ipython3
 three_levels_hgf = HGF(